sqlpage/SQLPage/examples/single sign on with openid connect/assets/homepage.md

 After logging in, you will be redirected back to this page, and you will see the user information that was returned by the identity provider.

+This example also contains a CAS (Central Authentication Service) client that demonstrates how to authenticate users using the CAS protocol (version 3.0), which is mostly used in academic institutions.
+[Log in with CAS](/cas/login.sql)

 ![closed](/assets/closed.jpeg)